jonalexvasquez/Project-1-gRPC/README.md

 4.)
 Now, in your terminal open up two consoles/sessions of your terminal.
 First run the server by running:
 `python branch_server.py`.
 You should see logs stating that certain processes were started.

 5.)
 Now, in your other terminal session run the client: `python client.py`.
-You will see the results in two places.
+You will see the results in results.json
-The first place you will see the results is in the console itself.
-The second place you will see the results is in a file called `Jonathan_Vasquez_gRPC.json`.
-Open that file and you will see the message responses correctly following what was the required output.